Relationships for Young Parents

 Parents, grandparents or other family members can be a great support during pregnancy and after baby is born.

-Crucial: If you are worried about your baby's safety at home make sure you discuss this with a trusted adult right away.
-This could be your Health Visitor, GP, Family Nurse or any other worker at a Children and Family Centre.
+Crucial: If you are worried about your baby's safety at home you must discuss this with a trusted adult right away.
+This could be your Health Visitor, GP, Family Nurse or any other worker.
 You can also report a concern directly.

-If the father is not married to the mother, he will not automatically have parental responsibility, unless the parents register the birth of the child together.
+If the father is not married to the mother, he can still have parental responsibility, if the parents register the birth of the child together.

 Find out more